-Is “eat less and run more” really the only thing you need to know in order to lose weight?
+Is “eat less and move more” really the only thing you need to know in order to lose weight?

-Why is it then that most people lose weight on a LCHF diet, even when eating until satisfied?
-And this without even any increase in exercise?
-To think that this should be so controversial!
+Why is it then that most people lose weight on an LCHF diet, even when eating until satisfied and without even any increase in exercise?

 The best explanation, in a simplified version, looks like this: